 Because this cake is a no-fuss cake – meaning that you don’t need fancy decorating tools – I like to present it as such.
 Place the cake onto a cake stand, dust it with confectioner’s sugar, and plop it right down into the middle of your table.

 Place that little pitcher of chocolate sauce nearby and be sure to have bowls of fruit and berries standing by.
 I served my cake with strawberries, blueberries, and blackberries.
 There were only the three of us and the cake was devoured in one day.
 It really is that delicious!

 - 1 teaspoon vanilla extract

-- Begin by preheating your oven to 350 degrees.
+- Preheat oven to 350 degrees.

-- Using a large mixing bowl, whisk together the sifted flour, sugar, cocoa powder, baking soda, and salt until well blended.
+- Using a large mixing bowl, whisk together the flour, sugar, cocoa powder, baking soda, and salt until well blended.

 - Use a sturdy wooden spoon to stir the ingredients together until well incorporated.